Nsad9579/COURSEs/Space Medicine.md

 One of the sentences that really touched my heart was this;

         " Space is not an easily habitable envirement but even here kife finds a way"

+### Week 3 - Case Study: Caisson Worker's Disease

+- BaroTrauma : destruction caused by changes of pressure

+- Trauma: a wide range of issues in medicine that covers everything from burns to broken bones and scrapes to stabs